wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **enabled**

-Specifies whether there will be a limit on the number of monitored entries.
+Specifies if the number of monitored entries has a limit.

 +--------------------+---------------------------------------+
 | **Default value**  | yes                                   |